OCCUPATIONAL THERAPY ASSISTANT A.A.S.

 - Utilize effective verbal, nonverbal and written communication.

 Upon completion of the Occupational Therapy Assistant (OTA) program, the graduate will earn an Associate in Applied Science degree and will be prepared as an entry-level OTA.

 NOTE: OTA professional classes are offered only on the Fulton campus.
-Other required courses may be taken on either campus.
+Other required courses may be taken on either campus or online.
 The program admits students every fall.

 OTA courses are offered one time per year and must be taken in sequence starting in the fall semester.
 Although the program may be completed in two years, students may opt to take longer to complete their degree requirements.